Meowzila/meowbot/README.md

     STEAM_API_KEY=<Your Steam Web API Key Here>

 You can install the required libraries in requirements.txt with: python -m pip install -r requirements.txt

+Some Features:
+- Save user info such as location for other commands like !weather
+- Can display weather information for most locations around the world
+- Parses opendota.com API for recent DOTA 2 games and calculates basic stats such as whether you "won" your lane or not